-LEVEL 1 2 Start a community garden, a school garden or a rooftop garden or join others who are already doing that.
+Start a community garden, a school garden or a rooftop garden or join others who are already doing that.
 Make drawings or take photos to monitor their growth.

-LEVEL 1 2 3 Organize a door-to-door collection of old clothes, furniture, books, toys, canned-goods, etc. and donate them or sell them for charity.

-LEVEL 1 2 3 Organize a benefit race, a concert or a bazaar to collect money to support climate-friendly projects in your school, association or another part of the world.

-Together with your teacher or leader, plan and organize an environmentally friendly summer camp: use local food, recycle your waste, clean a lake or a river.
-Raise awareness among local people about climate change and food security.

-1 Investigate if your school may join the network of schools with equipment on their roofs to measure atmospheric CO, and weather variables (part of the Carboschools programme).

-Become a Community Organizer: Organize an event to raise public awareness about a specific local issue.
+- furniture, books, toys, canned-goods, etc. and donate them or sell them for charity. - organize a benefit race, a concert or a bazaar to collect money to support climate-friendly projects in your school, association or another part of the world. - Together with your teacher or leader, plan and organize an environmentally friendly summer camp: use local food, recycle your waste, clean a lake or a river.
+Raise awareness among local people about climate change and food security. - livestigate if your school may join the network of schools with equipment on their roofs to measure atmospheric $CO_2$ and weather variables (part of the Carboschools programme). - Become a Community Organizer: Organize an event to raise public awareness about a specific local issue.
 Have a specific goal.
 Make a banner and posters to publicize the event.
 Contact your local media (TV, radio and newspapers) and try to get them to cover the story.
 Put it into action, and try to get as many people to come as possible.
-Weather you are a seasoned activist or a firsttime organizer if you can, follow the 350 9-step plan (www.350.org/9steps)!

-Adopt a river or a lake or other area.
+Weather you are a seasoned activist or a first-time organizer if you can, follow the 350 9-step plan (www.350.org/9steps)! - Adopt a river or a lake or other area.
 Clean it up and then monitor the progress of recovery.